permafrost-dev/php-code-search/README.md

 ---

-Search PHP source code for function & method calls, variable assignments, and more.
+Search PHP source code for function & method calls, variable assignments, classes and more directly from PHP.

 ---